-This course is designed for ESOL students to improve their English writing and research skills as they confront real-life experiences.
-The course provides students with a supportive environment for daily practice in conversation, reading, and writing in English.
-The content of this class will be on the writing process itself and how students learn to be strong academic writers.
-Students will receive constant feed-back through one-on-one conferences and tutoring sessions with a native English speaker and their peers as they present, discuss, and write about their real-life and work-related situations.
+This course is designed for students to improve their English writing and research skills as they confront real-life experiences.
+Students are provided with a supportive environment for practice in conversation, reading, and writing in English.
+The focus of this course is on the writing process, with an emphasis on professional and academic writing.
+Students receive constant feed-back through one-on-one activities and tutoring sessions with their instructor and peers as they present, discuss, and write about their real-life and work-related situations.